zoyavallari/argon_box/README.md

  * ROOT
  * Geant4
  * g4py (which requires boost and XercesC)

+ A docker image which sets up the correct environment with the above mentioned packages is available at docker hub: zoyavallari/g4pybuild .
+ This image on the docker hub can be used to build a container with any container platform such as docker, singularity or shifter.
+ > $ docker pull zoyavallari/g4pybuild

+or

+> $ singularity build container_name.sif docker://zoyavallari/g4pybuild

+A volume that contains argon_box code should be bound to the container.
+The dockerfile itself is available at: https://github.com/zoyavallari/ContainerFiles/blob/master/g4pyenv.dockerfile

 ## Example Usage:
 Mono-energetic particles:
 >  $ python argon_box.py --nevents=100 --source='e-' --energy=2.0 --output='electron_2GeV_sim.root'